apache/hudi/website/docs/quick-start-guide.md

 ```

 ### Set with table options
-You can also set the config in the table's options when creating table which will work for
+You can also set the config with table options when creating table which will work for
 the table scope only and override the config set by the SET command.
 ```sql
 create table if not exists h3(